Photograph the Moon – A Complete Guide to Moon Photography

 Remote trig and cable release

-Camera settings 1 – Relies on your camera having Touch Screen Shooting mode
+Camera Settings Option 1 – Touch Screen Shooting Mode

 in focus photograph of the moon